-Key success factors contributing for commercial real estate service providers include:
+Key success factors contributing for commercial property service providers include:

 Industry knowledge and expertise.
 Without sufficient industry knowledge on the real estate market and expertise in research and analytics, commercial listing service providers are likely to engage in homogeneous competition.
-As commercial property buyers always place an emphasis on the investment value of properties, the online marketplaces that provide value-added service, such as an insightful analytical report based on the location of the property, would attract more brokers to subscribe for the listing service.
+As commercial property buyers always place an emphasis on the investment value of properties, the online marketing portals that provide value-added service, such as an insightful analytical report based on the location of the property, would attract more brokers to subscribe for the listing service.

 Quantity and quality of listing information.
-The foundation of online marketplaces is the quantity and quality of listing information.
-Without sufficient and comprehensive listing information, online marketplaces cannot attract adequate online traffic or potential commercial property buyers.
-The quality of listing information also depends on the quality of brokers, and therefore it is critical for online marketplaces to establish a sound mechanism to select high-quality brokers.
+The foundation of online listing services is the quantity and quality of listing information.
+Without sufficient and comprehensive listing information, online marketing portals cannot attract adequate online traffic or potential commercial property buyers.
+The quality of listing information also depends on the quality of brokers, and therefore it is critical for online marketing portals to establish a sound mechanism to select high-quality brokers.